-Second Career is an Ontario government program that enables laid-off Ontarians to train for new jobs in high-demand careers.
+Better Jobs Ontario is an Ontario government program that enables laid-off Ontarians to train for new jobs in high-demand careers.

 A fully equipped resource and information area open to all, providing access to computers, fax machines, printers, telephones and a library of online and print resources to support your career and employment goals.

 - Job leads with employer postings, job fairs and community events.